gdsec-test/security-detections-framework/documentation/Detection_Testing.md

           | where count > 10
           ```

-          if we expand the time window out to 30 days, Counts of events may be much greater than 10. in this scenario, we would add a 'Bucket' for the time to exist within to limit our count threshold to the same time window the alert should be running on
+     If we expand the time window out to 30 days, Counts of events may be much greater than 10. in this scenario, we would add a 'Bucket' for the time to exist within to limit our count threshold to the same time window the alert should be running on

           ```
           earliest=-30d latest=now()